Lepard: Learning partial point cloud matching in rigid and deformable scenes: Method

 \subsection{Relative 3D Positional Encoding}

-The KPFCN backbone learns strict translation equivariant features.
-Translation equivariance could cause ambiguity in scenes that have symmetric structures or globally repetitive geometry patches.
-To resolve such ambiguity, we enhance features with 3D positional information.
+The KPFCN backbone learns strict translation invariant features.
+Translation invariant could cause ambiguity in scenes that have symmetric structures or globally repetitive geometry patches.
+To resolve such ambiguity, we enhance features with the transformation sensitive 3D positional information.

 We use the Rotary positional encoding proposed in~\cite{su2021roformer} and extend it to the 3D case.
 Given a 3D point $\mathbf{S}_i=(x,y,z)\in \mathbb{R}^3$, and the it's feature $\mathbf{x}^{\mathbf{S}}_i\in \mathbb{R}^d$.
 The position encoding function $\mathcal{PE}: \mathbb{R}^3 \times \mathbb{R}^d \mapsto \mathbb{R}^d$ is defined by